 The successful candidate is expected to pursue a PhD degree in development economics, environmental economics or in a closely related field.
 Kiel University runs a well-established PhD program in quantitative economics (https://www.quantitative-economics.uni-kiel.de/en) that junior researchers at the IfW may join.

 Candidates should hold (or be close to completing) a Master’s degree or equivalent in economics or in a closely related field (e.g. quantitative social sciences, agricultural economics, or econometrics).
 They should be familiar with relevant empirical methods and possess an excellent academic record.
 Prior knowledge of CGE modeling, including the software GAMS would be an advantage.
 The working language of the project is English; excellent English skills are therefore required.
 Some knowledge of German would be useful, but is not essential.

 The position will be based in Kiel and is initially funded for three years at 75% of full-time equivalent, starting on 1 April 2017; we may negotiate an earlier or later start date.
 We expect to be able to extend the contract to allow the successful candidate to complete her/his PhD in a timely manner.
 The salary will be based on the German public sector pay scale at grade EG 13 TV L.

 The IfW is an equal opportunity employer and works individually with its staff to establish flexible working time schemes that allow staff members to maintain a good work-family balance and to parent their children optimally (http://www.ifw-kiel.de/about-us/equal-opportunity-at-the-kiel-institute/).
 We are committed to employing persons with recognized disabilities and will therefore give them preference over persons without disabilities if they are equally qualified.

-Please submit your application by 11.12.2015 including a letter of interest, curriculum vitae, relevant publications and 2 letters of recommendation, using your name as the file name – here:
+Please submit your application online by 12.
+February 2017, including a letter of interest, CV, an academic writing sample, and two letters of recommendation, using your family name as the file name: